annaparlak/annaparlak.github.io/veering.md

 __10. Drilling veering triangulations__

-A. Parlak, H. Segerman [Drilling veering triangulations and applications to pseudo-Anosov flows], in preparation.
+A. Parlak, H. Segerman Drilling veering triangulations and applications to pseudo-Anosov flows, in preparation.